allthingslinux/tux/docs/content/selfhost/config/index.md

 # Self-Host Configuration

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 Configure your Tux instance with the following guides.

-## Navigation

 - [Bot Token](bot-token.md)
 - [Database](database.md)